 The good news is you do NOT need to sand down to bare wood, a good rough up with 120 grit sandpaper will do for most cabinet paints.
 Sand in the direction of the grain or use an orbital sander and mouse sander.
 These two tools will almost eliminate hand sanding, while making the process much faster and easier.
 To get a truly smooth, professional finish, sand with 220 grit sandpaper just before the last coat.

 The second question I receive so often is about using a top coat.
 I highly recommend a top coat for kitchen cabinets, even if the paint says it doesn’t need one.
 Polycrylic (sometimes called Water-based polyurethane) will make them much more durable and easier to clean things like dried food without harming the paint finish.
 You can read more about my favorite polycrylics here.

 The third question is about filling in the grain.
-If you are interested in that, you can find a wealth of information aout hiding wood grain here.
-Removing the wood grain wasn’t a request in this cabinet project.
+If you are interested in that, you can find a wealth of information about hiding wood grain here.
+However, removing wood grain wasn’t a request in this cabinet project.